 Months of entry

 This interdisciplinary MA is taught on an interdepartmental basis by staff who cover an exceptionally wide range of expertise.
 The flexible nature of the programme enables students to develop their own interests whilst gaining a thorough understanding of modern literary theory and comparative literature.

 With its exceptional range of modern and ancient languages and cultures, UCL provides a comprehensive environment for comparative literary study.

 Departments housed in the Faculty of Arts and Humanities cover Danish, Dutch, English, French, German, Ancient Greek, Hebrew, Icelandic, Italian, Latin, Norwegian, Spanish, Swedish and Yiddish.
 The School of Slavonic and East European Studies (SSEES) deals with all the major languages, literatures and cultures of Central and Eastern Europe.
-A co-operation agreement with the nearby School of Oriental and African Studies (SOAS) covers teaching as well as research and ensures global coverage.
+A co-operation agreement with SOAS, University of London, covers teaching as well as research and ensures global coverage.

 Course contact details